 How can I volunteer to be a coach?

 In order to volunteer as a coach, you must fill out a Coach Application form.
-This form may be found on our website at www.gcybsa.com under the “Available for Download" section.
+This form may be found on our website at www.gcybsa.com under the “Available for Download” section.
 A background check will be performed and if you are selected, you must attend the coach meeting held prior to the start of the season.
-For more information, please email us at email@example.com.
-Also, please note in some divisions we may already have a full staff of coaches especially in the fall.
-If there are more volunteers than coaches, then we will determine the coaches by who has the majority of their team returning from previous season.
-In some cases in the fall, we will combine teams.
+For more information, please email us at [email protected].

-What nights are game on and when are practices?
+What nights are games on and when are practices?

 The registration form will reflect the game nights that are most commonly assigned particular grade/age divisions.
 These dates are tentative.
 Players should be prepared to play as needed on weekends or weekday nights especially in the case of make-up games due to inclement weather.